kubermatic/kubermatic/docs/proposals/dehydration.md

 The user experience for this feature should be pretty straightforward: User clusters have a button / UI interface to deyhdrate a cluster.
 It gives proper warning what the feature does, worded something like this:

 > Dehydrating a user cluster will evict all workloads, terminate all active nodes and make the Kubernetes API unavailable.
-Persistent storage, load balancers and similiar cloud resources will not be affected and will continue to exist.
+Persistent storage, load balancers and similar cloud resources will not be affected and will continue to exist.
 Make sure that this cluster is not actively used before dehydrating it.
 Dehydrated user clusters can be restored at any given time, assuming resource quotas allow the re-creation of nodes.
 Are you sure you want to dehydrate your cluster?

 The key takeaway here is that because of its destructive nature, this should require confirmation when done from the UI.